 Initially, I promised to make Lechon Kawali paksiw for the practice.
 Then Sunday morning came and I don’t have enough oil to fry Lechon Kawali.
-So I made Bicol Express instead.
-I was embarrassed that I was not able to follow through my promise, ’cause the “dancing queens” were expecting it, but Still this Bicol Express did not disappoint in terms of taste and spiciness…
+So I made this instead.
+I was embarrassed that I was not able to follow through my promise, ’cause the “dancing queens” were expecting it, but this meal did not disappoint in terms of taste and spiciness…

 ABOUT BICOL EXPRESS